 AUGUST 2, 2018, CHELSEA – In front of a nondescript parking lot in Chelsea, Ken Isaacs of Kingston, N.H. reminisced about a world that no longer exists.
-The slice of asphalt was once the site of the Young Men’s Hebrew Association, a cultural hub of a large and thriving Jewish community.
+What is now faded asphalt with an occasional pothole was once the site of the Young Men’s Hebrew Association, a cultural hub of a large and thriving Jewish community.
 “This building was the single most important institution in my development as a kid,” said Isaacs.
 “This building had social events, athletic events … I can’t even begin to measure how important this building was, and when this came down, it was like it tore a piece of my heart out.”

 Many of the landmarks that once comprised Chelsea’s Jewish community are no longer standing, since the majority of its Jewish population left in the decades following World War II.
 However, for Dr. Ellen Rovner, a cultural anthropologist and adjunct professor at Boston University, the memory and legacy of Jewish Chelsea lives on.